-Today’s recipe is another in the long journey of exploring Kuzhambus.
-This is a very simple one, you can whip it up in no time.
+Kuzhambus are those South Indian spicy and tangy gravies that can be eaten over rice.
+Distinctively South Indian, they form an important part of the Tamil cuisine.
+This Kuzhambu is a very simple one, you can whip it up in no time.
 No grinding, no vegetable chopping and cooking, just spices and tamarind.
 It is perfect for the end of the week when you are running out of vegetables yet want a tasty home cooked meal.
-I hope you like it.

-You can see that I added some vatral to the leftover kuzhambu the next day.
+Add some vatral to any leftover kuzhambu for the next day.

 A Simple Seasoned Kuzhambu